msmwebUA/msmwebUA/README.md

 ## 🙋‍♂️ Sergii Mishchaniuk
-### I’m currently learning information and communication technology at LAB University of Applied Sciences (TLTITVT25SV) 😎
+### I'm studying Information and Communication Technology at LAB University of Applied Sciences (TLTITVT25SV) 😎

 <!--
 **msmwebUA/msmwebUA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.